Like father like son…you say. AND why not make it “like Sun like the sunflowers?” Funny…

-- The spacing (between the rows) here should, therefore, be 2-3 ft.
+- The spacing (between the rows) here should, therefore, be two to three ft.

 - If you’re growing for smaller flowers to be used as bouquets, then space much closer together.
 No need to fertilize.
 You’ll eventually end up with your desired small plants with long stems and flower heads that just suit their decoration purpose.